Are you wanting to ‘green’ your kitchen? Or maybe to transform kitchen waste into food for your garden? A countertop compost bin would be the go.

 - Can rust from the acidic wastes, but this depends on the quality

-- Not as resistant to odours
+- Not as resistant to odors

 - Not recyclable